spikespaz-contrib/knus/README.md

 # The Name

-KDL is pronounced as cuddle.
-"Knuffel" means the same as cuddle in Dutch.
+KDL is pronounced as cuddle, and "knus" has a similar meaning in Danish.
+It also pays homage to `knuffel`, the repository this one was forked from, starts with a "K" like KDL, and is easy to remember and type.

 License